kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/06 - History and safety of fireworks.md

 Yes — [ABSOLUTELY](https://en.wikipedia.org/wiki/List_of_fireworks_accidents_and_incidents_in_Sivakasi).
 You can just have insanely large displays like [The Las Vegas Sphere](https://maps.app.goo.gl/o4xzVa5fmC8rs48w6).
 You just need 150 [A6000s](https://www.nvidia.com/en-in/products/workstations/rtx-a6000/), running 16,000 x 16,000 pixel displays.
 With 108 petabytes of flash storage that delivers at 81TB/S, just for the interior.

-Or you could just throw [drone shows](https://droneshow.co.jp/en/) like Japan
+Or you could just throw [drone shows](https://droneshow.co.jp/en/) like Japan and China.